yashsriram/learn-by-example/questions/mapping.md

 - [x] Magnetometer.
 - [x] Gyro.

+Cameras and IFMs are not used while mapping.

+Even slanted lidar is not used while mapping.

 # hint
 go through the code

-# explaination
-Cameras and IFMs are not used while mapping.

-Even slanted lidar is not used while mapping.